faresbouzayen/serverconfig/Readme.md

 # Use this script at your own risk.
 (For local use only)
--- Run the script as root
+Run the script as root with apache2 installed
--- You must have apache web server installed to run the script correctly,